-Do you often find telling yourself off with this: “It happened because I’m never any good?”
-Or this: “I always mess things up?”
-Do you often put yourself down because you feel you are less than others?
+Do you ever tell yourself, “That happened because I’m never any good?”
+How about this: “I always mess things up?”
+Do you consistently sell yourself short because you believe you are inferior to others?

 Did it occur to you that it could be low self-esteem causing this?

 Low self-esteem is often the reason behind our sadness, anger, hostility, shame, guilt, cognitive dissonance, and loneliness.
 It also gets the blame for mental disorders like depression, anxiety, and learning difficulties.